-The soil wetness is determined from a prognostic budget equation that includes the rates of precipitation, snowmelt, surface evaporation, and runoff.
-Soil wetness is the ratio of the soil moisture content to the field capacity, the latter prescribed for each of the 35 combinations of the AGCM's five soil textures (sandy, sandy loam, light loam, loamy, and heavy loam, clay) and seven surface types (evergreen wood and forest, mixed and deciduous wood and forest, grassland, cropland, shrub and semi-desert, desert, and tundra, mountain, arctic flora) [Vinnikov and Yeserkepova, 1991].
+The soil wetness is determined from a prognostic budget equation that includes the rates of precipitation, snowmelt, surface evaporation and runoff.
+Soil wetness is the ratio of the soil moisture content to the field capacity, the latter prescribed for each of the 35 combinations of the AGCM's 5 soil textures (sandy; sandy loam; light loam; loamy; and heavy loam, clay) and 7 surface types {(1) evergreen wood and forest; (2) mixed and deciduous wood, and forest; (3) grassland; (4) cropland; (5) shrub and semi-desert; (6) desert; and (7) tundra, mountain, arctic flora)}(Vinnikov and Yeserkepova 1991).
 The evapotranspiration efficiency over land is taken as the minimum of 4/3 the soil wetness and unity.
 The runoff rate is a nonlinear function of the soil wetness and the combined rates of precipitation and snowmelt.
 If the predicted soil wetness exceeds unity, the excess moisture is taken as additional runoff.

-The snow mass is determined from a prognostic budget equation that includes the rates of snow accumulation, melting, and sublimation.
+The snow mass is determined from a prognostic budget equation that includes the rates of snow accumulation, melting and sublimation.
 Precipitation falls as snow if the temperature for the lowest model layer is less than 0°C. The snowmelt rate is computed over land from the difference between the downward heat fluxes at the surface and the upward heat fluxes that would occur for a ground temperature equal to the melting temperature of snow (0°C).
 Snowmelt contributes to the soil moisture.
 Accumulation and melting of snow may also occur on sea ice.
-The surface sublimation rate is equated to the evaporative flux from snow, unless sublimation removes all the snow mass in less than 1 hour, in which case the sublimation rate is set equal to the snow mass removal rate.
+The surface sublimation rate is equated to the evaporative flux from snow, unless sublimation removes all the snow mass in less than one hour, in which case the sublimation rate is set equal to the snow-mass removal rate.

-The dependence of the albedo of snow-covered surfaces on zenith angle and snow temperature has been included in the model following Briegleb and Ramanathan [1982].
-The seasonal variation of the albedo of snow-free surfaces is prescribed from the observational data compiled by Matthews [1983].
+The dependence of the albedo of snow-covered surfaces on solar zenith angle and snow temperature has been included in the model following Briegleb and Ramanathan (1982).
+The seasonal variation of the albedo of snow-free surfaces is prescribed from the observational data compiled by Matthews (1983).
 Surface albedo has been made a linear function of the snow-covered and snow-free albedo, weighted by a function of snow depth and surface roughness.
-The top of the planetary boundary layer (PBL) is taken to be the height of the lowest four atmospheric layers (Figure 2).
-Cloud in the PBL is diagnostically computed on the basis of a cloud-topped mixed layer model [Guinn and Schubert, 1989; Lilly, 1968].
+The top of the planetary boundary layer (PBL) is taken to be the height of the lowest four atmospheric layers (Fig. A-2).
+Cloud in the PBL is diagnostically computed on the basis of a cloud-topped mixed-layer model (Guinn and Schubert 1989; Lilly 1968).

-2.2.2.
-Subgrid-scale transports, convection, large-scale condensation, precipitation, and clouds.
-The model has parameterized stability-dependent, subgrid-scale turbulent vertical transports of heat, water vapor, and horizontal momentum.
+(2) Subgrid-scale transports, convection, large-scale condensation, precipitation and clouds

+The model has parameterized stability-dependent, subgrid-scale turbulent vertical transports of heat, water vapor and horizontal momentum.
 There are no subgrid-scale turbulent horizontal transports of these quantities.
-A momentum drag is included in the top layer of the model that is proportional to air density and the square of the velocity [Hansen et al., 1983].
+A momentum drag is included in the top layer of the model that is proportional to air density and the square of the velocity (Hansen et al. 1983).

 The model has three parameterizations for convection: (1) dry-convective adjustment, (2) middle-level convection, and (3) penetrating convection.
-Dry-convective adjustment occurs if the temperature lapse rate between any two adjacent vertical layers is absolutely unstable, that is, exceeds the dryadjustment convection occurs if the temperature lapse rate between any two adjacent vertical layers is conditionally unstable and the lower-layer air is sufficiently near saturation that it would be positively buoyant if displaced to the higher layer [Arakawa, 1969; Arakawa and Mintz, 1974].
-Penetrating convection occurs if the temperature lapse rate between the PBL and any layer above is conditionally unstable and the PBL air is sufficiently near saturation that it would be positively buoyant if displaced to the higher layer [Arakawa and Schubert, 1974].
+Dry-convective adjustment occurs if the temperature lapse rate between any two adjacent vertical layers is absolutely unstable, that is, exceeds the dry-adiabatic lapse rate.
+If this occurs, the instability is instantaneously removed by adjusting the temperatures of the two layers such that their lapse rate is dry adiabatic.
+This is done by transferring heat vertically between the layers under the constraint that their total enthalpy is conserved.
+Dry-convective adjustment is performed from the lowest to the highest model layer, iteratively.